-The pelvic tilt has two main movements and four movements in total.
+The pelvic tilt has two main movements and four movements in total that every personal trainer should be intimately aware of.
 There are dozens of muscles involved in both the anterior and posterior pelvic tilt.
 The pelvic tilt is often used as an assessment tool.
 It can also be used to teach body awareness and proper form for exercise.

 - An anterior pelvic tilt occurs when the hips are flexed and the lumbar spine is extended.

 - A posterior pelvic tilt occurs when the hips are extended and the lumbar spine is flexed.

 - Psoas Major

 Lumbar Extension Muscles

 Hip Extension Muscles